-Land capability assessment:
+Land Capability Assessment:

-A method of determining the relative ability of different areas of land to sustain a specific land use under a nominated level of management without being degraded or causing any long term off-site degradation.
+A method of determining the relative ability of different areas of land to sustain a specific land use and level of management without being degraded or causing any long term off-site degradation.

-Land element/component:
+Land component:

-An area of land, distinct from adjacent elements/components because of specific slope, soil, or geomorphological characteristics, i.e. crest, lower slope.
+An area of land, distinct from adjacent components because of specific slope, soil, aspect and/or vegetation characteristics.

-Land pattern/system:
+Land system:

-An area of land, distinct from surrounding terrain, that has a specific climatic range, parent material and modal slope.
-Made up of a recurring sequence of land elements/components, i.e. sedimentary rolling hills.
+An area of land, distinct from surrounding terrain, that has a specific climatic range, parent material and landform pattern.
+There features are expressed as a recurring sequence of land components.